jluk/ACC-Documentation/acc-persisting-storage.md

   -? | -h | --help Shows this usage text <br>
 ```
 ## Unmounting a file share
-To unmount a fileshare from Cloud Console:
+To unmount a fileshare from Cloud Shell:
 1. Delete the storage tag on the storage account <br>
 ![](media/unmount-storage.png)
-2. Recycle your Cloud Console <br>
+2. Recycle your Cloud Shell <br>
 ![](media/recycle-icon.png)

-Your Cloud Console should now be cleared of any mounted shares and open to mount another.
+Your Cloud Shell should now be cleared of any mounted shares and open to mount another.

 ## Updating a file share
 1. Follow process to [unmount a file share](#unmounting-a-file-share)